anic17/Batch-Antivirus/README.md

 Over time, Batch Antivirus grew far beyond its original scope.
 Advanced features like real-time protection and a heuristic batch scanner were integrated, demonstrating the potential of batch scripting for cybersecurity and for antimalware solutions.

-As of December 2024, Batch Antivirus has evolved into a robust antimalware suite.
-It now includes seven powerful modules and three additional utilities including an auto-updater, significantly enhancing its protection capabilities which makes Batch Antivirus stand out from a very long distance from other batch antimalware attempts.
+As of January 2025, Batch Antivirus has evolved into a robust antimalware suite.
+It now includes seven powerful modules and three additional utilities including an auto-updater, significantly enhancing its protection capabilities which makes Batch Antivirus stand out from a very long distance from other batch antimalware utilities.

 # Features of Batch Antivirus